Orders

 • Track cancellation metrics

 Note: Cancellations may occur with or without refunds depending on the order state and timing.
+Check the bag's financial status to determine if a refund was also processed.

 Webhook Headers